Kirsten0604/Kirsten0604.github.io/essays/smart-question-reflection.md

 ---
 layout: essay
 type: essay
-title: My JavaScript Endeavors
+title: There Is Such a Thing As a "Dumb Question"
-date: 2017-08-29
+date: 2017-09-5
 labels:
-  - Software Engineering
+  - StackOverflow
-  - JavaScript
+  - Inquiring
   - Learning
 ---